Acoustic Glass Specifications

 Authoritative sources supporting the information in this article.

-1. British Standards Institution (BSI) (2020).
+1. British Standards Institution (BSI) (2021).
 Acoustics.
-Rating of sound insulation in buildings and of building elements.
-Airborne sound insulation.
-BS EN ISO 717-1:2013+A1:2020.Open source
+Laboratory measurement of sound insulation of building elements.
+Measurement of airborne sound insulation.
+BS EN ISO 10140-2:2021.Open source